 Each of our program destinations, facilities, accommodations, activities, universities, guides, and partners are visited and vetted extensively before any pilot program or itinerary change.
 Many accommodations are shared with other TGP participants and consist of a mix of guest houses, hotels, and dormitories.
 Our team is selective with the housing selection process to ensure that participants are in a safe environment with a touch of local culture and natural landscape to be their home away from home.

-Each of our program destinations are visited and vetted extensively before any program.
+Each of our program destinations is visited and vetted extensively before any program.
 To keep up to date on the safety of each country, our office is enrolled in the Smart Traveler Enrollment Program.
 STEP is offered through the United States Department of State which allows US citizens traveling abroad to enroll their trip with the nearest US Embassy or Consulate.
 We receive important information from the embassy about safety conditions in the program destinations.
 The US Embassy contacts us about emergencies such as natural disasters, civil unrest, or other situations that concern travelers.
 Participants can also enroll in this program by going to this website: https://step.state.gov/step/

 The US Department of State also has resources about travel and safety for students studying abroad from the USA: https://travel.state.gov/content/travel/en/international-travel/before-you-go/travelers-with-special-considerations/students.html